 The Good and the Bad of .NET Framework Programming

 .NET is a software development framework and ecosystem designed and supported by Microsoft to allow for easy desktop and web application engineering.
-It’s a popular free platform currently used for a lot of different types of applications as it provides the programming environment for most software development phases. .NET best suits the businesses that look for a wide range of features like web-based services, desktop software, and cloud infrastructure support.
+It’s a popular free platform currently used for a lot of different types of applications as it provides the programming environment for most software development phases. .NET best suits businesses that look for a wide range of features like web-based services, desktop software, and cloud infrastructure support.

 .NET ecosystem before 2016

-.NET development platform
+What is .NET development platform

 Windows Presentation Foundation (WPF) is a UI framework used for creating graphical interfaces primarily for desktop client applications on Windows OS.
 WPF uses the capabilities of Extensible Application Markup Language (XAML).